close

 5. The compost will be ready to use in about 6 months.

-When using water hyacinth potash manure, it is important to follow the directions carefully.
+When using water hyacinth potash manure and fertilizer, it is important to follow the directions carefully.
 Too much potassium can be harmful to plants, so it is important to start with a small amount and increase the amount gradually.

 Water hyacinth is a valuable resource that can be used to improve soil fertility and increase crop yields.
 It is a sustainable and environmentally friendly alternative to chemical fertilizers.